typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 ##### Plays a role

-To add roles that entities of a specific entity type can play, use the “plays” keyword.
+To add roles that entities of a specific entity type can play, use the `plays` keyword.

 <!-- test-ignore -->
 ```typeql